 Using for PIW-devices the different numbering scheme “917283” than for other AMRD Group B devices “917293“, allows the observer of the Ch.
 2006 to detect immediately that the signal was originated by a person.
 The message of this device should not be “MOB active” but as a new message e. g.
 “PIW active” (the messages of AMRD Group B need to be described in a different ITU-R Recommendation e. g. in revised Rec.
 ITU-R M.2135-0).

-Because of the different VHF channels and the different messages there is no risk of confusion by using the numbering scheme as proposed for this special kind of AMRD Group B.
+As different VHF channels and the different messages are used the risk of confusion must be eliminated by the manufacturer of the PIW-device identifying the numbering scheme as proposed for this special kind of AMRD Group B.

 Attachment: 1